 If you want to ride in any kind of weather, you’ll need mudguards/fenders.
 Long fenders keep the rain and bleurgh! at bay.
 Adding these to your commuter bike helps keep your clothes free of the long black streak up your jacket that defines a wet weather cyclist.

 If you want to bring anything with you, you’ll probably want to mount a pannier rack.
 Just add a slim rack above the back wheel, strap on your work bag, and beat the traffic jams.

 The gears you need

 Where you’re riding your commuter is an important factor when determining the best bike for you.
 If you live in Magic Estates or atop Dilworth, you might want to consider an ebike to help you get up those hills.
 Anyone who lives downtown and just wants to get from A-B a bit faster might prefer a ‘fixie’ or a fixed gear commuter.

 If you’re travelling a long way, you will benefit from keeping the weight of your frame down (or buying an ebike!).
 Hauling a heavy bike from one end of the Kelowna section of the rail trail to the other isn’t the most fun.
 Again, if you’re just hoping to get from A-B a bit quicker, you can get away with a heavier frame.

 A chain guard

-The chain, always keen to get up close and personal with your pant leg, is covered with a plastic or metal guard, ensuring your work clothes remain free of the dreaded chain tattoo.
-They don’t look sporty, but they have a restrained elegance befitting the eco friendly office worker.
+The chain, always keen to get up close and personal with your pant leg, is usually covered with a plastic or metal guard on a commuter bike.
+But, it’s best to double check if you want to ensure your work clothes remain free of the dreaded chain tattoo.
+They don’t look sporty, but they have a restrained elegance befitting the eco-friendly office worker.